-The LSAT prep course is offered at a reduced rate to Cornell students as part of the Center for Law and Society.
+The LSAT prep course is offered at a reduced rate to Cornell students as part of the Stoll Program for Law and Society.
 Included in the cost of the course are all of the textbook materials and the practice LSAT exams.

-- Identify their individual areas of strength on the examination
+Identify your individual areas of strength on the examination

-- Develop strategies to build upon their strengths and minimize their weaknesses
+Developed strategies to build upon your strengths and minimize your weaknesses